Mr-Xlad-Sacramento/TeleGenisys/README.md

 # How To Use Telegenisys Script

 <b>Suggestion: It is better to add delay above 5 sec And never over use any number.</b>

+* First of all download the script from here

 * Install Requirements `pip install -r requirements.txt`